GiorgiaAuroraAdorni/booktique/README.md

 All entities will also inherit from a Auditable abstract class that provides the `createdDate` and `modifiedDate` attributes using **JPA Auditing**.
 This allows to track changes to the entities made from the Java application.

+## Project architecture and responsibility

+The application consists of two parts:

+- `booktique / src / main` :
+   - `BooktiqueApplication.java` is the class that serves as the entrypoint of the app.
+   - `model` is the package containing the models used by the application.
+The domain models are the java classes that are mapped to the corresponding tables in the database.
+Every model is decorated with Hibernate annotations in order to perform operations on the relational database.

+The application consists of two parts:

+- `booktique/src/main` contains the source code files of the application:

+  - `BooktiqueApplication.java` is the class that serves as the entrypoint of the app.
+  - `model` is the package containing the models used by the application.
+The domain models are the java classes that are mapped to the corresponding tables in the database.
+Every model is decorated with Hibernate annotations in order to perform operations on the relational database.

+  - `repository`: contains repository interfaces for all models, excluding abstract classes. **Spring Data JPA** create automatically a repository implementations from the repository interface.
+Extending `JpaRepository` every repository inherits several methods for working with entity persistence, including methods that implement CRUD operations such as save and delete,  but also for entity search operations.
+    Spring Data JPA also allows defining other custom query methods by simply declaring their method signature.
+For all models, customized `findBy{...}()` methods have been implemented.
+For example in the case of `BookRepository` the `findByAuthors_Name()` method.
+  - `utility` contains usefull classes and interface for operating on associations and entities:
+    - `Associations.java` a class containing a static method that return `true` if two associations are equal to each other.
+    - `EntityEqualsByAttributes.java` an interface that compare two instances and return `true` if the entities are equal to each other.
+    - `EntityToDict.java` an interface the trasform an entity in a dictionary.